SajiburMunna/blog-posts-timeline/README.md

 2. **TypeScript for Type Safety**: Use TypeScript to ensure type safety across the application.
 3. **React Query for Data Fetching**: Manage server-state using React Query.
 4. **CSS in JS**: Utilize Tailwind CSS for styling, allowing for a utility-first approach.
-5. **Environment Variables**: Store configuration settings and secrets in environment variables.

 ## Environment Setup